-Information regarding the insurers’ investments most likely will be found on a PC in the accounting or executive offices.
+Information regarding the insurers’ investments most likely will be found on a PC or internal drive in the accounting or executive offices.
 The receiver’s staff should check to determine if backups or subsidiary systems exist and whether subscriptions to specific services need to be continued.